UNINETTSigma2/documentation/jobs/performance.md

 perf-report srun ./myexample.x
 ```

-This works the same way on Saga, Fram, and Betzy.
+This works the same way on Saga and Betzy.
 In other words, add 3 lines, replace `srun` or `mpirun -n ${SLURM_NTASKS}` by
 `perf-report srun`.